Mitroshin/KotlinInAction/README.md

             * The "fun" keyword is used to declare a function
             * The parameter type is written after the parameter name
-            * The function can be declare at t he top level of a file
+            * The function can be declare at the top level of a file
             * Arrays are just classes
             * println() instead of System.out.println()
-            * You can omit the semicolon "";" from the end of a line
+            * You can omit the semicolon ";" from the end of a line

         2.1.2 Functions